 Return on Investment (ROI): The return received from a financial investment of any type.
 Usually calculated as a percent: The return in dollars for the last 12 months, or most recent fiscal year, or the next 12 months, divided by the amount of investment made.

 Revenue (Total Revenue, Gross Revenue, Sales Revenue, Sales, Gross Sales Revenue): Amount of money the company generates from selling its products and services during a particular time period.
 However, a company might distinguish its sales revenues from revenues from other sources, such as major investments.
 Gross revenue or total revenue might therefore include not only product and service sales, but also revenue from other sources or from other activities not part of core operations.
 Usually sales or revenues means the same as net sales or net revenues.
 Revenue figures will usually be net of discounts, rebates, promotions, or returns.
 Net or effective revenue indicates these deductions specifically.
+Watch the explanatory video.

 Revenue Recognition: According to accrual accounting and GAAP, revenue is reported in the fiscal period in which the sale is made (or the service is provided) regardless of whether cash is collected from the customer or the customer still owes for the merchandise or service received.

 Sales, General and Administrative Costs (SG&A): See General and Administrative Costs.

 Securities and Exchange Commission (SEC): Federal agency created to administer the Securities Acts of 1933 and 1934.
 Although most accounting standards and concepts originate with the FASB, the SEC has final authority as to the accounting and reporting principals used in published annual reports and financial statements.

 Stakeholder: Any party (individual, business or organization), which is directly impacted by a company.
 Includes owners, shareholders, customers, employees, distributors, suppliers, the community, etc.